 20.4.
 If any Guest is detained on board or elsewhere at any stage or at destination because of quarantine, port regulations, prevailing applicable law, illness or other cause, all expenses incurred in connection with such detention shall be for Guest's account.

 20.5.
-Carrier has a “zero tolerance” policy toward any illegal activity or behavior by Guests or crew aboard.
+Carrier has a “zero tolerance” policy toward any illegal activity or behavior by Guests aboard.
 Guest agrees to comply with this policy and further acknowledges that it is Carrier’s policy to report incidents of illegal activity or behavior to the appropriate law enforcement authorities.

 20.7.
 See also Section 24 for additional information implicating Safety and Security.

 22.1.
 The Carrier operates CCTV cameras on board the Vessel and Guest hereby consents to Guest’s image and voice being recorded by Carrier’s CCTV system and body cameras, and such data being retained by Carrier.